emera86/SASmanual-MkDocs/SASmanual/docs/sas-outputs/reports.md

 ## PROC REPORT

-* How to write a header in your tables:
+How to write a header/footer in your tables:

 ```
 PROC REPORT DATA=sashelp.cars;